thiagobrunoms/enterprise-alumni/README.md

 ### Video Demo

 A video with the running solution has been recorded and is available [here](https://www.loom.com/share/5fc1d876609748bfb0586d07c1c43854).
+The CRUD project requirement and the bonus task (session management) are completed.

 ### Important Notes